QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     %pwd

-If a path is not specified, then this is where Python writes to
+If a path is not specified, then this is where Python writes to.

 We can also use Python to read the contents of ``newline.txt`` as follows